utshomax/postman-docs/src/pages/docs/collections/live-collections/update-live-collections.md

 ---
-title: "Update your live collection manually or automatically"
+title: "Update your Live Collection manually or automatically"
 updated: 2023-03-15
 ---